 Are there any areas in Darjeeling that are considered unsafe?

 Like any city, there are certain areas in Darjeeling that may be less safe than others, particularly at night.
 It’s best to avoid walking alone in deserted or dimly lit areas.
 Stick to well-populated tourist zones and consult with locals for advice on safe areas to explore.
-(See Also: Is It Safe To Visit Shillong Now?
-Travel Advisory Update)
+(See Also: Is it Safe to Visit Alaska?
+A Traveler’s Guide)

 What should I do in case of a medical emergency in Darjeeling?